AddCycle/ChaosMod/chaosmod_specs_v1.md

     - Usage : "Ancient weapons are to be added in order to fight the Chaos Master"
     - Craft-pattern : "3x3 structure with allemanite blocks, 1 enderite inside and with a forge interface block in front"
 <!-- END OF FIXME -->

+- <b>Brave Trophy</b>
+    - Description : "You don't look that strong"
+    - Usage : "Just a decorative trophy from the boss, grants a special effect +10% health",
+    - Dropped by : "Mountain Giant

+- <b>Firefighter Trophy</b>
+    - Description : "What a pity accomplishment"
+    - Usage : "Just a decorative trophy from the boss, grants fire resistance",
+    - Dropped by : "Nether boss"

+- <b>Eye eye eye Trophy</b>
+    - Description : "I'm looking at you..."
+    - Usage : "Just a decorative trophy from the boss, grants a special effect +10% strengh",
+    - Dropped by : "Eye of Truth"

+- <b>Talent Trophy</b>
+    - Description : "So you though this was the outcome..."
+    - Usage : "Just a decorative trophy from the boss, grants a special effect you are immune to debuffs",
+    - Dropped by : "Chaos Master (Thunder)"

 <h2>New biomes [7] :</h2>